Quick Glance Creating Values

 Painting is an enjoyable meditation for many people.
 When you paint, you move from "active problem-solving" (Beta brain waves) into a more relaxed, "flow state" (Alpha brain waves).
 Feel the shift.
-Slow perception by simply "relaxing, standing or sitting and slowly seeing clears your mind," you change how you process your environment.
+Slow perception by simply "relaxing, standing or sitting, and slowly seeing clears your mind."
+You will change how you process your environment.

 Hands On: By dividing our paper with masking tape we will create two studies.
 Black and White and a limited color palette study.